Zero-Autumn/covidInd-twitterbot/README.md

 # covidInd-twitterbot
-A twitter bot I made which replies the districts real-time corona virus cases in **India**.
+A twitter bot which replies the districts real-time corona virus cases in **India**.

 Inorder to use it you should have a twitter developer account and once you have it use the keys in their respective variables.
 The bot will reply to the tweets which have mentioned it along with a syntax of the district's data it is requesting for.